HewlettPackard/shs-docs/docs/portal/developer-portal/operations/operational_activities_csm.md

-# Operational activities
+# Configure nodes or images with CFS

-SHS uses the HPE Cray EX System Software Configuration Framework Service to install, upgrade, and configure nodes or images.
+Slingshot Host Software (SHS) uses the HPE Cray EX System Software Configuration Framework Service (CFS) to install, upgrade, and configure nodes or images.
 The following procedures will provide instructions on how to add the SHS CFS components to your CFS configurations.